anaidu3/python-api-challenge/README.md

   ![heatmap](Images/heatmap.png)

 * Narrow down the DataFrame to find your ideal weather condition.
-For example:
+For example:pwd

   * A max temperature lower than 80 degrees but higher than 70.